Study Designs: Basics of Research

 Associations in Research

-In clinical settings, measurements are often designed to assess the effect of a new drug and/or treatment on a specific outcome, such as frequency of symptoms.
+In clinical settings, measurements are often designed to assess the effect of a new drug and/or treatment on a specific outcome, such as the frequency of symptoms.
 In practice, however, physical, emotional, cognitive, and social factors mix into one.
 Consequently, researchers can never be certain if the effect of the factor they measure is definite and independent or if it is affected by other exposures.

 Choosing the outcome measurements becomes paramount.
 Often associations and connections between variables and outcomes are affected by nuisance factors, which may lead to bias and misinterpretations.
 Confounders and effect-modifiers are two types of nuisance factors or co-variates that researchers need to consider and reduce, either at the design stage or the data analysis stage (Peat, 2011).
 One of the best ways to minimize the effects of such factors is to conduct a broad randomized controlled trial.
 Apart from the study design, there are suitable statistical procedures that can benefit each study and reduce external nuisance.